WebAssembly/spec/spectec/test-prose/TEST.md

     - heaptype_u0 is BOT.
     - heaptype_u1 is heaptype.

+Heaptype_sub/refl
+- heaptype matches itself.

+Heaptype_sub/trans
+- the heap type heaptype_1 matches the heap type heaptype_2 if:
+  - the heap type heaptype' is valid.
+  - heaptype_1 matches heaptype'.
+  - heaptype' matches heaptype_2.

+Heaptype_sub/eq
+- the heap type EQ matches the heap type ANY.

+Heaptype_sub/i31
+- the heap type I31 matches EQ.

+Heaptype_sub/struct
+- the heap type STRUCT matches EQ.

+Heaptype_sub/array
+- the heap type ARRAY matches EQ.

+Heaptype_sub/struct
+- the heap type deftype matches the heap type STRUCT if:
+  - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (STRUCT fieldtype*)

+Heaptype_sub/array
+- the heap type deftype matches the heap type ARRAY if:
+  - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (ARRAY fieldtype)

+Heaptype_sub/func
+- the heap type deftype matches the heap type FUNC if:
+  - The :ref:`expansion <aux-expand-deftype>` of deftype is the composite type (FUNC functype)

+Heaptype_sub/def
+- the heap type deftype_1 matches the heap type deftype_2 if:
+  - deftype_1 matches deftype_2.

+Heaptype_sub/typeidx
+- the heap type (_IDX typeidx) matches the heap type heaptype if:
+  - the defined type C.TYPES[typeidx] is defined in the context.
+  - C.TYPES[typeidx] matches heaptype.

+Heaptype_sub/typeidx
+- the heap type heaptype matches the heap type (_IDX typeidx) if:
+  - the defined type C.TYPES[typeidx] is defined in the context.
+  - heaptype matches C.TYPES[typeidx].

+Heaptype_sub/rec
+- the heap type (REC i) matches the type use typeuse*[j] if:
+  - |typeuse*| is greater than j.
+  - the sub type C.RECS[i] is defined in the context.
+  - C.RECS[i] is (SUB fin typeuse* ct).

+Heaptype_sub/none
+- the heap type NONE matches the heap type heaptype if:
+  - heaptype matches the heap type ANY.

+Heaptype_sub/nofunc
+- the heap type NOFUNC matches the heap type heaptype if:
+  - heaptype matches the heap type FUNC.

+Heaptype_sub/noextern
+- the heap type NOEXTERN matches the heap type heaptype if:
+  - heaptype matches the heap type EXTERN.

+Heaptype_sub/bot
+- the heap type BOT matches heaptype.

 Reftype_sub
 - the reference type (REF (NULL _u0? ?) ht_1) matches the reference type (REF (NULL _u1? ?) ht_2) if:
   - the heap type ht_1 matches the heap type ht_2.